ELF-Lab/OjibweMorph/Spreadsheets/README.md

 ### RULES

-**aw-to-aa**

-For stems that end in "aw", the "aw" goes to "aa" when the suffix complex starts with "g".
+- *aw-to-aa:* For stems that end in "aw", the "aw" goes to "aa" when the suffix complex starts with "g".

-**aw-to-oo**

-For stems that end in "aw", the "aw" goes to "oo" when the suffix complex starts with "n" or "s".
+- *aw-to-oo:* For stems that end in "aw", the "aw" goes to "oo" when the suffix complex starts with "n" or "s".

-**w-to-o (UPDATED JUNE 29, 2023)**

-For stems that end in "Cw", the "w" goes to "o" when the suffix complex starts with an "i" or "i1)".
+- *w-to-o (UPDATED JUNE 29, 2023):* For stems that end in "Cw", the "w" goes to "o" when the suffix complex starts with an "i" or "i1)".
 AKA, wi -> o / C __

-**i1-Palatalization**

-Stems ending in "n" palatalize to "zh" and "s" to "sh" when the suffix complex starts with the first person theme sign "i1".
+- *i1-Palatalization:* Stems ending in "n" palatalize to "zh" and "s" to "sh" when the suffix complex starts with the first person theme sign "i1".
 Note that it needs to be this specific, since it isn't just any old "i" that triggers palatalization.

-**ShortV-deletion**

-Delete word-final short vowels (as "i1").
+- *ShortV-deletion:* Delete word-final short vowels (as "i1").
 This role MUST FOLLOW i1-Palatalization and w-to-o since it needs to be there to trigger the palatalization, but does not show up in the surface form.

 ### NOTES/ISSUES